-Check out the projects created during our last coding bootcamp in Barcelona: 23 students with different backgrounds and nationalities with one single goal: learn to code and change their lives.
+Check out the apps developed during our last Coding Bootcamp in Barcelona.
+21 students with different backgrounds and nationalities with one single goal: learn to code and change their lives.

 I’ve done lots of fun things with great people, and I’ve studied in a lot of places, but never have I experienced ...
 Read more

 When I first came across on Le Wagon website the first thing caught my attention was their slogan: “Change your li...
 Read more

 Always looking for patterns around him to gain holistic understanding.
 Currently a sociologist, meditator, yogi and programmer.
 At the age of seventeen he spent a month teaching english in Kenya, which inspired him to travel and sparked an interest in positive change on an international level.
 Subsequently he went on to study sociology with an interest in international development projects.
 His passion project, creating a kickstarter for development projects brought him to his calling: using technology for positive change.
 Now teaching at Le Wagon, educating himself about blockchain technology and working as a freelance developer while travelling the world.